apache/pulsar/site2/docs/concepts-messaging.md

 `Durable` | The cursor is durable, which retains messages and persists the current position. <br />If a broker restarts from a failure, it can recover the cursor from the persistent storage (BookKeeper), so that messages can continue to be consumed from the last consumed position. | `Durable` is the **default** subscription mode.
 `NonDurable` | The cursor is non-durable. <br />Once a broker stops, the cursor is lost and can never be recovered, so that messages **can not** continue to be consumed from the last consumed position. | Reader’s subscription mode is `NonDurable` in nature and it does not prevent data in a topic from being deleted.
 Reader’s subscription mode **can not** be changed.

 A [subscription](#subscriptions) can have one or more consumers.
 When a consumer subscribes to a topic, it must specify the subscription name.
 A durable subscription and a non-durable subscription can have the same name, they are independent of each other.
-If a consumer specifies a subscription which does not exist before, the subscription is automatically created.
+If a consumer specifies a subscription that does not exist before, the subscription is automatically created.

 #### When to use